 Too many women understand the symptoms of ovarian cancer too late; this March the charity Target Ovarian Cancer is encouraging people to inform themselves about ovarian cancer and share their knowledge with others so more women can get diagnosed sooner.
-If you want to help raise awareness of the condition there are a number of ways to get involved through the website.

 Were you aware of the symptoms of ovarian cancer?

 Latest posts by Silversurfers Features Editor (see all)

 Community Terms & Conditions